-Given the institutional tax setup in Sweden, Karin Edmark and Roger Gordon (Edmark and Gordon, 2013) in "The Choice of Organizational Form by Closely-held Firms in Sweden: Tax Versus Non-tax Determinants" derive the effective tax rates that apply to income from closely held corporations (CHCs) and sole proprietorships, respectively.
-They find that owners of CHCs often face lower tax rates than sole proprietors, especially starting from the year 2006, when more generous tax rules for CHCs were implemented.
+Given the institutional tax setup in Sweden, Karin Edmark and Roger Gordon ("Taxes and the Choice of Organizational Form by Entrepreneurs in Sweden") derive the effective tax rates that apply to income from closely held corporations (CHCs) and sole proprietorships, respectively.
+They find that owners of CHCs often face lower tax rates than sole proprietors, especially starting from year 2006, when more generous tax rules for CHCs where implemented.
 The results of an empirical analysis suggest that this tax difference has made business owners more prone to choose to organize as CHCs.